hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 4 3 3 4 4 1 2 1 7
-Weapons/Armour: Blood Sisters may be armed with weapons and armour chosen from the Lahmia Equipment list.
+Weapons/Armor: Blood Sisters may be armed with weapons and armor chosen from the Lahmia Equipment list.
 Skills: The Blood Sisters may choose from Combat, Academic, Strength & Speed when she gains a new skill.
 In addition, the Blood Sisters may choose from the Lahmia